 Houston to Welcome a New Mixed-Use Development

-Aspiring homeowners and businesses looking for a new space in Houston can now find an ideal spot in the heart of its Montrose neighborhood.
-Based at Waverly St., an old meatpacking building, Swift and Co. will be converted into a mixed-use establishment.
+Aspiring homeowners and businesses looking for a new space in Houston can now find an ideal spot in the Heights neighborhood.
+Based on Waverly Street, the former Swift and Co. meatpacking building will be converted into a 4.47-acre mixed-use destination featuring restaurants, retail outlets, and boutique offices.

 Radom Capital and Triten Real Estate Partners to Lead the Project